vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

 Bone conduction headphones, left ear:

 - [ ] Bone conduction headphones, start the video, setting volume to half the max and balance to all on left ear
-- [ ] Right before the GO point, put finger on space bar and fingers of right hand on volume controls, close eyes, note current time, and hit space bar
+- [ ] Right before the GO point, put finger on space bar and fingers of right hand on volume controls, close eyes, and hit space bar; keep increasing volume as needed as the sound gets fainter and fainter
-- [ ] Increase volume as sound gets fainter, and open eyes when sound gets inaudible even at max volume
+- [ ] Estimate the point at which I lose all sense of musical tone
+  - Open eyes once I can no longer sense musical tone (and it just sounds like noise) even at max volume
+  - Pause the video if it is still playing
+  - Frequency estimate: ??
+- [ ] Reposition fingers, resume play, and close eyes, to now estimate the point at which I cannot hear anything at all
   - IMPORTANT NOTE: Only open eyes when I definitely feel like I can't hear sound; if I feel a bit in doubt, keep eyes closed.
   - Pause video if it is still playing (only *after* opening eyes)
   - If video stopped, do I see the next video recommendations populate right as I open my eyes?
 That's confirmation that I stopped hearing the sound right when it finished playing.
 If they are already populated, that might mean that I was hearing phantom noises after the video stopped.
-  - In the case that the recommendations were already populated, look at the time; if it is between 81 and 84 seconds after I closed my eyes, I am fine and I got to 20 kHz; otherwise, redo the test
   - If I paused the video before getting to 20 kHz, do play/pause testing to see if I can hear a clear play/pause difference, and use that to refine my estimate of max frequency
   - Final frequency estimate: ???

 Bone conduction headphones, right ear:

 - [ ] Bone conduction headphones, start the video, setting volume to half the max and balance to all on left ear
-- [ ] Right before the GO point, put finger on space bar and fingers of right hand on volume controls, close eyes, note current time, and hit space bar
+- [ ] Right before the GO point, put finger on space bar and fingers of right hand on volume controls, close eyes, and hit space bar; keep increasing volume as needed as the sound gets fainter and fainter
-- [ ] Increase volume as sound gets fainter, and open eyes when sound gets inaudible even at max volume
+- [ ] Estimate the point at which I lose all sense of musical tone
+  - Open eyes once I can no longer sense musical tone (and it just sounds like noise) even at max volume
+  - Pause the video if it is still playing
+  - Frequency estimate: ??
+- [ ] Reposition fingers, resume play, and close eyes, to now estimate the point at which I cannot hear anything at all
   - IMPORTANT NOTE: Only open eyes when I definitely feel like I can't hear sound; if I feel a bit in doubt, keep eyes closed.
   - Pause video if it is still playing (only *after* opening eyes)
   - If video stopped, do I see the next video recommendations populate right as I open my eyes?
 That's confirmation that I stopped hearing the sound right when it finished playing.
 If they are already populated, that might mean that I was hearing phantom noises after the video stopped.
-  - In the case that the recommendations were already populated, look at the time; if it is between 81 and 84 seconds after I closed my eyes, I am fine and I got to 20 kHz; otherwise, redo the test
   - If I paused the video before getting to 20 kHz, do play/pause testing to see if I can hear a clear play/pause difference, and use that to refine my estimate of max frequency
   - Final frequency estimate: ???